-Kevin calls the current leaders ‘the Ryman kids’ – and ‘kids’ pretty much describes what they were when they started.
+Kevin called the current leaders ‘the Ryman kids’ – and ‘kids’ pretty much describes what they were when they started.

 Chief Sales and Marketing Officer Debbie McClure started out as a village administrator in 1990.
 Chief Operations Officer Barbara Reynen-Rose was a young nurse manager in Dunedin when she was hired in 1992.

-Both Kevin and John believed in bringing young, talented people through the ranks to top roles.
-People had to have the Ryman way of working in their DNA to become Rymanians.
-They had to have care at the heart of everything they did.
+Both Kevin and John believed in bringing young, talented people through the ranks to top roles, and Ryman's current board and management still hold the same belief today.
+People need to have the Ryman way of working in their DNA to become Rymanians.
+They need to have care at the heart of everything they do.

-Three decades on, Kevin says Ryman’s ethos hasn’t changed.
+Three decades on, Ryman’s ethos hasn’t changed.
 “Everything we do must be good enough for Mum – or Dad.”